Pienza travel guide: Visit the Ideal City of the Renaissance in Tuscany

 Hotel San Gregorio.
 Here’s one more option straight out of town.
 The San Gregorio is located in a former theatre, just 50 meters from the historical center and near the Val d’Orcia Natural Park.
 It features a large private courtyard and serves a delicious Tuscan breakfast daily.
 See the San Gregorio here.

 Agriturismo Il Colombaiolo.
 Half a kilometer out of Pienza, this is an excellent option for nature lovers.
-It is housed in a 15th-century building in the middle of a big vineyard.
+It is housed in a 15th-century building situated amid a large vineyard.
 Is there really anything more to ask?
 See the Agriturismo Il Colombaiolo here.

 Pienza guide: Conclusion

-Although Pienza never reached its full potential, it left a solid mark in world history.
-It’s an impressive achievement that a city that took just a few years to build became the prototype for the majority of contemporary cities.
-I was truly mesmerized by the looks of the little Italian town and seeing where modern urban planning initiated made a lasting impression on me.
+Although Pienza never reached its full potential, it left a solid mark on world history.
+It’s an impressive achievement that a city, which was built in just a few years, became the prototype for the majority of contemporary cities.
+I was truly mesmerized by the appearance of the little Italian town, and witnessing where modern urban planning began made a lasting impression on me.
 Yes, there might be just a few things to do in Pienza, but all of them are equally unique.

 Long story short, Pienza is a hidden gem in Tuscany’s most beautiful valley.
 Don’t miss the chance to visit it: you’ll feel like walking in an open-air museum that is still vibrant, charming, and elegant.